abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

 - we can use the **"Adapter Pattern"**

-  - > The "Adapter design pattern" modifies an existing class so that its methods match those of a related class or interface.
-This is done by defining a new class that contains an instance of the existing class as a hidden field, and implementing each method of the new class using methods of this hidden instance variable.
-This creates a new class that performs some of the same functions as the existing class, but repackaged in a more convenient way.
+  > The "Adapter design pattern" aligns an existing class with the methods of a related class or interface by creating a new class that uses the existing class as a hidden field.
+This offers similar functionality in a more convenient format.

-  - always when using the **"Adapter Pattern"**, try to remember the different Error-type-raised from different data-structures, as a `List` would raise an `IndexError` if the list is empty; so we need to raise another Error-type if the stack is empty
+  - Always when using the **"Adapter Pattern"**, try to remember the different Error-type-raised from different data-structures, as a `List` would raise an `IndexError` if the list is empty; so we need to raise another Error-type if the stack is empty

     ```py
-    if self.is empty( ):
+    if self.is_empty():
-      raise Empty( 'Stack is empty' )
+      raise Empty('Stack is empty')
     ```

-- `arrays` allow for **cache locality** which is faster when accessing its items in memory because they're right next to each other
+- `Arrays / Lists` allow for **cache locality** which is faster when accessing its items in memory because they're right next to each other, unlike `linked lists` which are scattered in the memory (slower access)
   ![stacks](./img/stacks1.png)
-- `linked-list`, but note that it has its items scattered all over memory, so it will be slower that `array`
-  - also remember that `.pop()` in `singly-linked-list` is `O(n)` and not `O(1)` like in `doubly-linked-list`, so if you will implement a stack using linked-list, do it with `doubly-linked-list`

 ```py
 class ArrayStack: